What is IFRS?

-IFRS has been adopted by more than 12,000 organisations in over 100 countries and is becoming the global standard for the preparation of financial statements of public companies throughout the world.
-However, in the U.S., GAAP (General Accepted Accounting Principles) is applied.
+IFRS has been adopted by more than 12,000 organisations in over 100 countries and is becoming the global standard for preparing financial statements of public companies throughout the world.
+However, GAAP (General Accepted Accounting Principles) is applied in the US.

 Recently, the G20 leaders have called for significant progress towards moving to one set of high-quality global accounting standards.
-Now SEC is working on an updated “roadmap” that will lay out a schedule and major milestones for moving the U.S. towards its adoption by all U.S. public companies.
-There are advantages and disadvantages of converting to IFRS, and various arguments have made for and against its adoption.
+Now SEC is working on an updated “roadmap” that will lay out a schedule and major milestones for moving the US towards its adoption by all US public companies.

 Pros of IFRS

 A single set of accounting standards will render comparability and enable companies from different segments of the world to apply the same standards.
-It increases transparency, allowing easier cross-border investment with higher liquidity and low cost of capital.
+It increases transparency, allowing easier cross-border investment with higher liquidity and a low cost of capital.
 It will also cut down the time and costs of preparing financial statements according to different standards and regulations, achieving enormous savings of capital in the longer term.

-With its powerful moral standard, intolerance for unethical behaviour, the US has been a world leader for centuries.
-Its financial and accounting standards have been used by other countries as a standard to measure their economic and financial success until recently.
-We need to be a leader and the driving force in establishing and adopting international standards.
+The US has been a world leader for centuries with its robust moral standard and intolerance for unethical behaviour.
+Until recently, its financial and accounting standards have been used by other countries to measure their economic and financial success.
+We need to be leaders and the driving force in establishing and adopting international standards.

 It is time for us to get involved and play an essential role in shaping international standards.
 Otherwise, it will hurt us in the long run.
 Competition works and is a good thing because it will ensure better quality at a lower price.

 The differences between GAAP and other countries’ standards can be instrumental and provide insight into the reasons and values they conduct financial reporting in a particular way.
-By focusing on our differences, we will benefit from increased productivity, higher quality, technological innovation, thus better meet the demands of the marketplace.
+By focusing on our differences, we will benefit from increased productivity, higher quality, and technological innovation, thus better meeting the demands of the marketplace.

 Cons of IFRS

-The economy of the U.S. is the largest in the world, and nobody knows precisely the scope and magnitude of applying IFRS to such a large economy.
-IFRS has not been tested in any country like the U.S. On the other hand, U.S. GAAP has been evolving with various changes in the U.S. and stands the test of time, especially the frauds such as Enron and Tyco International.
+The economy of the US is the largest in the world, and nobody knows precisely the scope and magnitude of applying IFRS to such a large economy.
+IFRS has not been tested in any country like the US.
+On the other hand, US GAAP has been evolving with various changes in the US and stands the test of time, especially the frauds such as Enron and Tyco International.